-Subject Summary of Change to Common Manual Type of Update Effective Date 1296 Reporting Requirements Regarding a Borrower's Total and Permanent Discharge Application Status 13.8.B Total and Permanent Disability Provides the frequency (at least monthly) for which a lender must notify the guarantor that the borrower or some party to the loan has applied for total and permanent disability discharge and that the discharge application is under review by the Department.
-Guarantor Guarantor receipt of lender notifications that a borrower's total and permanent disability discharge application is under Department review on or after June 1, 2014, unless implemented no earlier than July 1, 2013, by the guarantor.
-1297 Changes to Eligibility Reinstatement Rules 5.3 Reinstatement of Title IV Eligibility after Default Amends the definition of "timely" payments for purposes of SRA to 20 days and adds the new provision that a borrower who reinstates Title IV eligibility but does not obtain new Title IV funds before re-defaulting on a loan is not considered to have used the one-time reinstatement opportunity provided under the Act.
-Federal Reinstatement eligibility determinations made by the guarantor on or after July 1, 2014.
+Subject Summary of Change to Common Manual Type of Update Effective Date 1296 Reporting Requirements Regarding a Borrower's Total and Permanent Discharge Application Status 13.8.B Total and Permanent Disability Adds language that requires the lender to report its receipt of these notices to the guarantor at least monthly.
+Guarantor Guarantor receipt of lender notifications that a borrower's total and permanent discharge application is under Department review on or after June 1, 2014, unless implemented earlier by the guarantor.
+1297 Changes to Eligibility Reinstatement Rules 5.3 Reinstatement of Title IV Eligibility after Default Revises the definition of "timely" payments for purposes of SRA to 20 days and adds the new provision that states that a borrower who reinstates Title IV eligibility but does not obtain new Title IV funds before re-defaulting on a loan is not considered to have used the one-time reinstatement opportunity provided under the Act.
+Federal Reinstatement eligibility determinations made by the guarantor on or after July 1, 2014, unless implemented earlier by the guarantor.
+Program participants may not implement the provision earlier than November 1, 2013.
 1298 Lender Disclosures 10.12 Lender Disclosures During Repayment 12.1.A Required Lender Disclosure for a Borrower Having Difficulty Making Payments Provides that a lender is exempt from the disclosure requirements if a borrower's difficulty making payments has been previously resolved.
 This may be either through contact with the borrower based on a previous disclosure or other communication between the lender and the borrower that included recognition that a borrower's payment difficulty could be resolved by a payment amount change or payment postponement.
-Federal For determining whether the lender must send the borrower-having-diffi culty disclosure, effective for notifications of borrower difficulty occurring on or after July 1, 2014, unless implemented by the lender no earlier than November 1, 2013.
-For establishing the 5-business-day timeframe for sending the 60-daydelinquency disclosure effective for 60-days delinquencies occurring on or after July 1, 2014, unless implemented by the lender no earlier than November 1, 2013.
+Federal For determining if the lender must send the 60-day disclosure, borrowers who become 60 days past due on or after July 1, 2014, unless implemented by the lender no earlier than November 1, 2013.
+For establishing when the lender must send the 60-day disclosure, borrowers who become 60 days delinquent on or after July 1, 2014, unless implemented by the lender no earlier than November 1, 2013.

+1299 Closed School 13.8.B Closed School Extends the current 90-day withdrawal or closure window to 120 days.
+Also adds that a borrower may qualify for an extension to the 120-day window if the Department determines that exceptional circumstances related to the school's closing justify an extension.
+Federal Closed school applications received on or after July 1, 2014.
 1300 Change in Participation Rate Index Threshold 16.4.B School Appeals Provides that the school may appeal on this basis if the PRI for that fiscal year is less than or equal to 0.0832.
 Federal July 1, 2014.
 1301 Online and Distance Learning Qualification for a Closed School Discharge 13.8.B Closed School Clarifies that if a school offers online and/or distance education programs, those programs are considered to be associated with the main campus of the school and a borrower who obtained loans for those programs would qualify for a closed school discharge only if the main campus of the school closes.
-Correction Closed school applications received on or after April 29, 1994.
-1302 Loan Rehabilitation Details Removed 13.7 Rehabilitation of Defaulted FFELP Loans Eliminates detailed information regarding the rehabilitation process.
+Correction Closed school applications received on or after July 1, 2014.
+1302 Loan Rehabilitation Details Removed 13.7Rehabilitation of Defaulted FFELP LoansEliminates detailed information regarding the rehabilitation process.
 Organizational None.

-Batch 199 (Approved)
+Batch 199 (Out for Comment)